-Bottom line, investors should reset expectations for what the classic 60/40 portfolio may return in the years ahead.
-While it may still deliver solid performance, returns are likely to be less than the last 40 years.
+Bottom line, investors should reset expectations for what the classic 60/40 portfolio may return in the years ahead, as returns may be less than they were in the last 40 years.
 Instead of taking on more risk to make up for potential shortfalls, consider thoughtful strategies.

 Tax-efficient investing can help increase after-tax returns, whether through tax-loss harvesting or using realized losses to help offset capital gains for tax purposes.

 A mix of active and passive investing may also be beneficial.
 Many investors prefer either passive strategies, which track an index, or active strategies, which attempt to outperform the index, but the two aren't mutually exclusive.
 Keep in mind, active strategies can be more expensive and less tax efficient than passive strategies.
 For example, active strategies tend to turnover their portfolio assets more than passive strategies, potentially generating more taxable capital gains.
 Additionally, actively managed investment products usually have higher annual fees than passive ones.